 Photographer Andrew Borsari shows us why Cape Ann is cherished by its residents and envied by the rest of the world, and his books make wonderful presents.
 Ipswich: A Celebration of Light, Land, and Sea Rockport, Massachusetts: A Village by the Sea Cape Ann: Photographs by Andrew Borsari

-Many thanks to Bill Barton for sharing the Ipswich High School Calendar for 1950, titled “Old Time Ipswich.”
-The slideshow below features block prints created and printed by the students for each month of the calendar.
-“The Calendar is the combined effort of the Ipswich High School Printing and Art classes […]
+Thanks to Bill Barton for sharing the Ipswich High School “Old Time Ipswich.” featuring block prints created and printed by the students for each month of the calendar.

 Perhaps the best-known early Ipswich Photographer was George Dexter (1862-1927).
 His photographs along with those of Edward Lee Darling (1874-1962) provide a wonderful visual history of the town.
 Thanks to Ipswich native Robert Cronin for sharing with me his collection of George Dexter glass plate negatives that have been […]